oldgrognard/ccsv-id/draft-rankin-ccsv.md

 Optional parameters: N/A

-Encoding considerations: utf-8
+Encoding considerations: See {{encoding-considerations}}

-Security considerations:
+Security considerations: See {{security-considerations}}

-Interoperability considerations:
+Interoperability considerations: See {{interoperability-considerations}}

 Published specification: TBD

 Applications that use this media type:
+  Databases, spreadsheets, statistical programs, and data conversion utilities

 Fragment identifier considerations: N/A